hyperledger-labs/harmonia/docs/r3/architecture_principles.md

 ## 1. Respect finality

 A key guarantee of many distributed ledger technologies is that a network's consensus on a transaction is final.
-Except in very exceotional cases (such as a network-wide fork of the ledger's transaction history), transactions cannot repudiated once finalised.
+Except in very exceptional cases (such as a network-wide fork of the ledger's transaction history), transactions cannot repudiated once finalised.

-This means that any "pending" state awaiting cross-network consensus must typically be implemented as a _locally final_ transaction outcome which cannot be revoked, but only countered with a subsequent transaction.
+This means that any "hold" state awaiting cross-network consensus must typically be implemented as a _locally final_ transaction outcome which cannot be revoked, but only countered with a subsequent transaction.

-Once an asset has been transferred in one transaction the recipient is usually immediately free to spend it elsewhere, and it might not then be recoverable by a second transaction intended to "roll back" some cross-network workflow.
+This is because once an asset has been transferred in one transaction the recipient is usually immediately free to spend it elsewhere, and it might not then be recoverable by a second transaction intended to "roll back" some cross-network workflow.

 If we tracked subsequent spends we could potentially reclaim them, but this would spread uncertainty and complexity throughout the network.
 Instead, we should distinguish between "hold" states in which an asset is temporarily reserved for a cross-network workflow and can only be moved in accordance with that workflow's rules, and "free" states in which the cross-network workflow has definitively concluded and the asset or balance can be freely moved by the resulting owner without risk of repudiation.